Logiqx/gps-details/docs/devices/coros/smoothing/update.md

 | 8    | ?          | ?                | ?               |
 | 9    | Bike       | 10000            | 30              |

-The filtering / smoothing observed in COROS watches running V3.0408.0 may be due to an inappropriate mode being selected.
+The filtering / smoothing observed in COROS watches running V3.0408.0 may be due to an inappropriate activity mode being selected.

 The navigation mode is set by the following proprietary Airoha (PAIR) command:

 - 080 PAIR_COMMON_SET_NAVIGATION_MODE

-Along with the power saving features, activity modes seem like the most likely cause of the issue in V3.0408.0.
+Along with the power saving features, activity modes are perhaps the most likely cause of the issue in V3.0408.0.